henryhungle/NADST/readme.md

 ## Dataset

-We use the MultiWOZ benchmark, includin both version 2.0 and 2.1.
-The data can be found in the folder `data` in the repo root folder.
+We use the MultiWOZ benchmark, including both version 2.0 ([Link](https://drive.google.com/drive/folders/1_DxHCT78LcLw08sss-F_vIwkgH6q1HmK?usp=sharing)) and 2.1 ([Link](https://drive.google.com/drive/folders/1qOZIBauQiqbMC7VB-KTVSkH_F-KAE6wm?usp=sharing)).
+Download the data and unzip into the root directory of the repo e.g. `NADST/data2.0` and `NADST/data2.1`.

+The data includes the original and pre-processed MultiWOZ dialogues with delexicalized system utterances and user utterances.
+The pre-processed dialogues are prefixed with *nadst_*.

 ## Scripts